 Following the Tyco Merger, the Company adopted, subject to the ongoing existence of sufficient distributable reserves, the existing Tyco International plc \$1 billion share repurchase program in September 2016.
 In December 2017, the Company's Board of Directors approved a \$1 billion increase to its share repurchase authorization.
-In November 2018, the Company's Board of Directors approved an additional \$1 billion increase to its share repurchase authorization, subject to the completion of the previously announced sale of the Company's Power Solutions business.
+In November 2018, the Company's Board of Directors approved an additional \$1 billion increase to its share repurchase authorization.
+In March 2019, the Company's Board of Directors approved an additional \$8.5 billion increase to its share repurchase authorization, subject to the completion of the previously announced sale of the Company's Power Solutions business, which closed on April 30, 2019.

 The share repurchase program does not have an expiration date and may be amended or terminated by the Board of Directors at any time without prior notice.
-During the three and six months ended March 31, 2019, the Company repurchased \$533 million and \$1 billion of its ordinary shares, respectively.
-For the three and six months ended March 31, 2018, the Company repurchased \$49 million and \$199 million of its ordinary shares, respectively.
-As of March 31, 2019, approximately \$1.0 billion remains available under the share repurchase program, with an additional \$8.5 billion available upon completion of the previously announced sale of the Company's Power Solutions business.